 Christian Education Ministries: Much of the recent multi-million dollar Millennium building addition and renovation was based on the need for up-to-date facilities for Christian Education for all ages.
 These new facilities host a weekday Pre–School, a thriving Sunday School, and various other church–sponsored and community–sponsored educational events.
 St. Peter’s also hosts large events yearly such as Trent Durham Area Day and Conferences.
 A Resource Centre provides an up-to-date collection of literature, videos, DVDs, etc.

 Music Ministries: St. Peter’s has a tradition of good music and the present is no exception.
-We have two vocal choirs and an adult handbell choir involving different ages.
-Sing and Ring is for younger children, preschool through Grade 1.
-With help from annual scholarships funded by a bequest in memory of a former chorister, younger choir members attend the Diocesan Summer Choir School.
+We have a vocal choir involving different ages.
 Chimers play the tower bells installed in the early 1900s.

 Community Building: Within our parish family are several groups which provide communities of faith and fellowship.
 About every two months as many as 100 women of the parish meet for breakfast and hear life stories in “Women of Faith” Also, up to 50 men of the parish meet for dinner and fellowship and to hear interesting speakers.
 They also support outreach projects such as providing Christmas hampers.
 There are also smaller groups for various ages built around specific needs and interests such as quilting, computer instruction, parenting, etc.